core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Protecting the Request {#sec-pairwise-protection-req}

-When using the pairwise mode, the request is protected as defined in Section 8.1 of {{RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
+When using the pairwise mode, the request is protected as defined in {{Section 8.1 of RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
 The following difference also applies.

 * If Observe {{RFC7641}} is supported, what defined in {{ssec-protect-request-observe}} of this document holds.

 ## Verifying the Request {#sec-pairwise-verify-req}

-Upon receiving a request with the Group Flag set to 0, following the procedure in {{sec-message-reception}}, the server MUST process it as defined in Section 8.2 of {{RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
+Upon receiving a request with the Group Flag set to 0, following the procedure in {{sec-message-reception}}, the server MUST process it as defined in {{Section 8.2 of RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
 The following differences also apply.

 * If the server discards the request due to not retrieving a Security Context associated to the OSCORE group or to not supporting the pairwise mode, the server MAY respond with a 4.01 (Unauthorized) error message or a 4.02 (Bad Option) error message, respectively.
 When doing so, the server MAY set an Outer Max-Age option with value zero, and MAY include a descriptive string as diagnostic payload.